george-o5/log_ops_agent/README.md

-# ⚡ Splunk Agentic Ops
+# ⚡ log Agentic Ops

 > AI-powered IT operations assistant that connects Claude to Splunk Cloud via the Model Context Protocol (MCP).